Saurashtra (state): Formation as United State of Kathiawar

-Saurashtra State was originally named the United State of Kathiawar.
-It was formed on 15 February 1948, from approximately 200 large and small Princely States of the colonial Baroda, Western India and Gujarat States Agency of the British raj territory under direct colonial rule.
+Saurashtra state was originally named the United State of Kathiawar.
+It was formed on 15 February 1948, from approximately 200 large and small princely states of the colonial Baroda, Western India and Gujarat States Agency of the British Raj territory under direct colonial rule.

 The name of State was given after the Kathiawar and Saurashtra region, both of which generally denote the same geographical region of lands on the main peninsula of Gujarat.

 The persuasions of Sardar Vallabhbhai Patel and the influence of Mahatma Gandhi are credited for persuading most of the States of Kathiawar to join the Union of India and sign the Instrument of Accession.
 Patel met and managed to convince the local princes and petty subas, totaling 222 in Saurashtra region alone.

-Among these in Kathiawar Agency were 14 Salute states, 17 minor and 191 petty Non-salute Princely States and 46 Estates (Jagir-level).
-Most of the native rulers of the Kathiawar States entered into a Covenant for the formation of the United States of Kathiawar on 24 January 1948.
+Among these in Kathiawar Agency were 14 Salute states, 17 minor and 191 petty non-salute princely states and 46 Estates (Jagir-level).
+Most of the native rulers of the Kathiawar States entered into a Covenant for the formation of the United State of Kathiawar on 24 January 1948.

-The large Kathiawar peninsula included some prominent princely states of India, notably salute state :
+The large Kathiawar peninsula included some prominent princely states of India, notably salute state: